 Overview of VAT eCommerce rules

-A number of important amendments have been made to the Value-Added Tax (VAT) Directive to simplify VAT obligations as regards eCommerce activities.
+The Value-Added Tax (VAT) Directive was amended to simplify VAT obligations as regards eCommerce activities.
 These changes entered into force on 1 July 2021.

 These amendments significantly changed the way VAT operates for cross-border business-to-consumer (B2C) e-Commerce activities in the European Union (EU).